-Water sensitive urban design has multiple benefits and can enhance overall liveability of our communities through:
+Water sensitive urban design (WSUD) has multiple benefits and can enhance overall liveability of our communities.

-Green and blue natural landscapes enhancing human health and wellbeing by:
+Green and blue natural landscapes enhance human health and wellbeing by:

 - providing recreational (passive and active) areas

-- improve human thermal comfort through micro-climate management (cooling benefits) to reduce heat related stress and mortality
+- improving human thermal comfort through micro-climate management (cooling benefits) to reduce heat related stress and poor air quality.

 More healthy natural ecosystems in urban environments that: